evanjt/batterym/README.md

 - up to 30 minutes for values within 12...24 hours
 - up to 1 hour for values higher than 24 hours

+- up to 1 minute for values within 0...2 hours
+- up to 5 minutes for values within 2...4 hours
+- up to 10 minutes for values within 4...8 hours
+- up to 20 minutes for values within 8...12 hours
+- up to 30 minutes for values within 12...24 hours
+- up to 1 hour for values higher than 24 hours

 <a name="screenshots"></a>
 ## Screenshots